 + Show Don’t Tell feedback

-+ 6 thinking hats
++ 6 Thinking Hats

 As we skipped along the stages, the group opened up and raised many interesting questions.
-We ventured into dealing with clients who change their mind, with invalidated research, various prototyping tools (including the difference between pretotype and prototype, which I wasn’t aware of was a thing!), and more.
+We ventured into dealing with clients who change their mind, with invalidated research, various prototyping tools (including the difference between pretotype and prototype, which I wasn’t aware was a thing!), and more.
 The workshops turned into a prototype of a very lively way to engage people into participation.